MojosBeans100/bike-hire/README.md

-# Battleships
+# Bike Hire System

 ## Portfolio Project 3 - Python Essentials

-The purpose of this project was to build an interactive logic game for a user to play against the computer.
+The purpose of this project was to create a booking system whereby users can submit a Google form to enquire about bike hire, and if there are bikes available, the system will book these bikes out against a calendar, and send a confirmation email to both the user and shop owner.

 # Table of Contents
 1. [Link to app](https://github.com/Michelle3334/battleships#link-to-app)